rstudio/keras3/docs/dev/reference/distiller.md

 # Model for transferring knowledge from a teacher to a student

 A distiller trains a student model from both ground-truth labels and the predictions or intermediate features of a frozen teacher model.
+After training, access `model$student` to use the trained student independently.

 ## Usage